swyang50066/ab-test-multi-arm-bendit/README.md

-# ab-test-multi-arm-bendit
+# Hands-on: AB Test and Multi-Armed Bandit Algorithm
-Hands-on: AB Test and Multi-Armed Bandit
+This repository is to do hands-on algorithm practice of AB test and Multi-Armed Bandit.